cpmech/hwode/README.md

 ./all.bash
 ```

-All binaries should be ready to run from the `/tmp/build-hwode/tests` directory.
+The examples can be run from `/tmp/build-hwode/examples` and `/tmp/build-hwode/tests`.